toastal/Did-You-Get-The-Message-Commanding-the-New-Elm-Architecture/README.md

 ## Flow

-Elm's a strong statically-typed language with type inference
+Elm's a strong statically-typed language with type inference.

 - - -